Fingermouse

 Fingermouse is a British children's television programme created by Michael Cole for the BBC in 1985.
 It is a spin-off of the earlier series Fingerbobs.
 The first episode was broadcast on 25 September 1985 on BBC1.
 The eponymous star was a paper finger puppet in the form of a mouse, who would play various musical instruments with the help of Music Man, played by Iain Lauchlan.
 Fingermouse also went adventuring outside, interacting with other paper puppets made by artist Joanne Cole.
 The episodes were repeated frequently between 1986 and 1994.
+The series was also shown as part of the CBBC On Choice strand in 2000.
+For the 2000 repeats, the address to receive an instruction sheet (make your own Fingermouse) was removed.